aminebalti55/Edutopia/README.md

-# StudentDine :fork_and_knife: :books:
+# Edutopia :fork_and_knife: :books:

-StudentDine is a restaurant management application designed specifically for students.
+Edutopia is a restaurant management application designed specifically for students.
 Built with Spring Boot, Angular, MySQL, and Keycloak, it offers a variety of features to help students manage their dining experiences.

 ## :sparkles: Features